mnieber/skandha/README.md

 ## Fact: the `Highlight` facet implements the highlight behaviour

 The `Highlight` snippet has a similar structure as the `Selection` facet.
 It has a callback function for scrolling the highlighted item into view.
-Note that the `highlightItem` function does not set the `item` field, because the facet only deals with ids.
-We shall later see how the `item` field is set by looking up the item in an external collection.
+Note that the `highlightItem` operation does not set the `item` field, because the facet only deals with ids.
+We shall later see how the `Connector` class is used to look up the `item` field in an external collection.

 ## Snippet: a container with Selection and Highlight